I remember it like it was just yesterday.

 Now I know there are some really, really shy guys out there who you might be thinking are the exception.
 But if you’re putting out subtle hints to this guy you’re interested in that you really are interested in him, he’s going to get the hint and respond.

 Even if he’s on the shy side.
 And with a guy who’s a player, well, there’s no stopping him.
 In the beginning, he’s calling you … a lot.
 But if it seems that the calls start to be growing farther apart, be forewarned.

-Just ask all my single friends.
-But guys just aren't wired to sit back and wait for you to call them.
+Guys just aren't wired to sit back and wait for you to call them.
 They’re into pursuing.
-And calling.
+And calling (or texting, messaging, etc.)

 Because a genuinely interested guy wants to get to know you.
 He wants to spend time with you.
 He wants to find out who is this beautiful woman known as you.
 He wants to find out if the two of you might be compatible.
 He wants to find out if you’re interested.
 If he’s interested.

 Now, there’s also the chance of the guy being confused by the so-called three day rule, made infamous in the movie Swingers back in the 90’s.
 Unfortunately, if he falls into this category it’s a sign of bigger issues, which is a topic for another post.

 It’s not about you as much as it’s about him being in a relationship in general.
 Because let’s face it, some guys aren't sure what they want, some guys are a little confused, some guys are a little (or a lot) scared, and some guys aren't mature enough to know what they’re doing.